 Piloting the Expansion of Locally Led Mentoring Programs

-In January 2023, Daring Girls and GLAMI published a call for applications from locally led organizations in Africa, but outside Tanzania, to become our very first partner organization to localize and implement Kisa Project or Binti Shupavu in their community.
-The timeline from our initial annoucement until the application cutoff was only 15 days long.
+In January 2023, Daring Girls and GLAMI published a call for applications from locally led organizations in Africa, outside Tanzania, to become our very first partner organizations to localize and implement Kisa Project or Binti Shupavu in their community.
+The timeline from our initial announcement until the application cutoff was only 15 days long.
 We anticipated receiving around 20 applications, but the response was incredible:

 The application process alone has taught us that there is not only strong interest, but strong need for the girls’ mentoring programs we support.
 We have selected our first partner (below), but we are actively seeking funding to expand this pilot to reach more partners in Africa.
 If your institution is interested in learning how to join us in this effort, please contact us at hello@daringgirls.org.